On the interplay between multiscaling and stocks dependence: Methods and dataset of analysis

-In this section we describe the dataset we use to perform our empirical analyses and the methods we use to estimate the univariate and multivariate properties of the time series.
-Let us first fix the notation by calling the prices time series $p(t)$ and the log-return over a $\tau$ time horizon $r_\tau(t)=\ln\left[p(t+\tau)/p(t)\right]$, where $\tau=1$ day in this paper.
-In what follows we remove the mean from every log-return time-series.
+In this section we describe the methods used to estimate the univariate and multivariate properties of the time series and the dataset we use to perform our empirical analyses.
+Let us first fix the notation by defining the prices time series as $p(t)$ and the log-returns\footnote{In the text we refer to log as the natural logarithm.} over a $\tau$ time aggregation as where $\tau$ is expressed in days in this paper.
+In what follows we work with log-returns time-series of zero mean obtained by removing the sample mean.